NielsPann/Eind_Project/README.md

 API's
 -----
 - Graph API, an external API that imports the ability to show a simply line- graph will most likely be needed.
+- SQLite for storing and adding materials and their values.

 Potential problems
 -------------------